noris-network/koris/docs/addons.rst

     user_data: 'cloud-init-parts/generic'
     image: "your-image"
     loadbalancer:
-    # For Dex you MUST give a Floating IP.
-Below is used as an example,
+    # Dex needs an IP or DNS name for its issuer, if you set this option to
-    # substitute with your Floating IP.
+    # 'false', one will be assigned from the pool
       floatingip: 10.36.60.232
     certificates:
       expriry: 8760h